Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/Circuit_Analysis/README.md

 <br>
 <br>

-So by small signal analysis, The differntial mode gain < Av(DM)=2gmRD.> which can be made high by ensuring that both transistor remains in saturation region
+### Small Correction : So by small signal analysis, The differntial mode gain < Av(DM)=gmRD.> which can be made high by ensuring that both transistor remains in saturation region